Better Homes of South Bend

-In the 1950’s African American Studebaker workers from the South won out over Jim Crow in the North to build 22 homes in a white neighborhood.
-They created a vibrant community where many of their children went to college.
+In the 1950’s African American Studebaker workers from the South struggled and won against Jim Crow in the North when they built 22 homes in a white neighborhood.
+They created a vibrant community there where many of their children and grandchildren went to college and all became productive citizens.
 Their success demonstrates the decisive importance of fair housing for generations to come.

 It is a victory in a battle that is not won yet since housing discrimination and redlining persist until today.